cagline/cra-template-react-redux-toolkit/template/README.md

 Implement localization with React i18Next, enabling multi-language support for your application.

+### 5. Error Boundaries

+A JavaScript error in a part of the UI shouldn’t break the whole app.
+Error boundaries are React components that catch JavaScript errors anywhere in their child component tree, log those errors, and display a fallback UI instead of the component tree that crashed.

 ## Extending the Project

 Consider exploring the following tasks and ideas to enhance the project further: